 Read about testicular cancer (cancer of the testicle), including information about symptoms, causes, diagnosis and treatment.

 Read about thalassaemia, a group of blood disorders that affect a substance called haemoglobin.
 Find out about the symptoms, causes and treatments for the condition.

-Threadworms (pinworms) are tiny worms in your poo.
+Read about threadworms (pinworms), which are tiny worms in your poo.
 They're common in children and spread easily.
-You can treat them without seeing your GP.
+You can treat them without seeing a GP.

 Find out about the symptoms of thyroid cancer, why it happens, how it's treated, and what the outlook is.

 Find out about tick-borne encephalitis (TBE), a viral infection spread to humans by the bite of a small spider-like parasite called a tick.

 Tics are unintentional, fast and repetitive muscle movements.
 Find out how long they last, when to get medical advice and how they can be treated.

 Read about tinnitus, which is hearing ringing or buzzing that comes from inside your ears , rather than from an outside source.